-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC OP 14_20 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) May 2019 Revised By MO Review Due August 2019
+FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_22 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due January 2021 MM January 2023

-5.5.1 Towage Minimum Bollard Pull Requirements - Crombie (G)
+6.3.4 Towage Minimum Bollard Pull Requirements - Crombie (G)

 The following table is a guide to the minimum combined bollard pull requirement for tug allocation in conjunction with the "Forth Ports Docking and Sailing Guidelines and Voluntary Tug Code".
 As with the Code this table is a guideline and is not intended as a rigid set of rules and regulations.
+Other factors such as weather, obstructions, defects etc. must be considered.